EricZinda/docsproto/devhowto/devhowtoMRS.md

 Quantifier Predications in DELPH-IN always have a specific argument signature:

 ~~~
-quantifier(`x`,`h`,`h`)
+quantifier_q(`x`,`h`,`h`)
 ~~~

 In addition to (often) doing the job of saying "how much of" their `x` variable there should be to make the MRS true ("lots", "some", "the", etc), they provide scope to the `x` variable.
 All `x` variables must be scoped by a quantifier, which means that they can only be used in the branches of the tree that are contained in the quantifier's two `h` (scopal) arguments.
-This rule for well-formedness means that there are many quantifiers that don't do "real" quantification at all, they are in the MRS just to scope the `x` variable.
-Some act like "markers" of some kind (again without doing any quantification).
+This rule for well-formedness means that there are many quantifiers that don't do "real" quantification at all, they are in the MRS solely to scope the `x` variable.
+Some also act like "markers" of some kind (again without doing any quantification).

 The MRS for "go north" shows an example of this:
 ~~~
 [ TOP: h0
 INDEX: e2
+RELS: <
-RELS: < [ def_implicit_q LBL: h11 ARG0: x9 [ x PERS: 3 NUM: sg ] RSTR: h12 BODY: h13 ]
+[ def_implicit_q LBL: h11 ARG0: x9 [ x PERS: 3 NUM: sg ] RSTR: h12 BODY: h13 ]
 [ place_n LBL: h10 ARG0: x9 [ x PERS: 3 NUM: sg ] ]
 [ _north_a_1 LBL: h10 ARG0: i14 [ i ] ARG1: x9 ARG2: u15 ]
 [ pronoun_q LBL: h4 ARG0: x3 [ x PERS: 2 PT: zero ] RSTR: h5 BODY: h6 ]